A Stable FDTD Method with Embedded Reduced-Order Models: Model Order Reduction

 The size of reduced model~\eqref{eq:rom1a}-\eqref{eq:rom1b} is typically much lower than the size of~\eqref{eq:sys1a}-\eqref{eq:sys1b}.
 The size and accuracy of the reduced model can be controlled through the choice of the number of columns in the projection matrix $\matr{V}$.
-Because of the block-diagonal structure of~\eqref{eq:V}, reduced model~\eqref{eq:rom1a}-\eqref{eq:rom1b} inherits the block structure of the original FDTD equations~\eqref{eq:sys1a}-\eqref{eq:sys1b}, although its blocks are much smaller.
-The preservation of the peculiar structure of the FDTD equations will enable the extension of the CFL limit of the proposed scheme.